-Dr. Lawrence Katz is an internationally recognized neurobiologist who has been a pioneer in neuron regeneration research.
+Lawrence Katz, PhD, was an internationally recognized neurobiologist and pioneer in neuron regeneration research.

 He wrote Keep Your Brain Alive: 83 Neurobic Exercises to Help Prevent Memory Loss and Increase Mental Fitness back in 1998 when few people were talking about brain fitness.
 (The link is an updated version of the book released in 2018.)

-In his book, he coins the phrase “neurobics” to describe brain exercises that enhance brain performance by using all five senses in new and novel ways.
+In his book, he coined the term neurobics to describe brain exercises that enhance brain performance by using all five senses in new and novel ways.

-He explains that mental decline is not usually from loss of brain cells, but occurs from loss of communication between brain cells.
+He explained that mental decline is not usually from loss of brain cells, but occurs from loss of communication between brain cells.

 This occurs due to the decreasing number and complexity of dendrites, the branches on nerve cells.

 He found that by doing the right kind of mental exercise, we can grow new dendritic connections.

-Katz points out that most brain exercises rely mainly on sight.
+Katz noted that most brain exercises rely mainly on sight.

-He believes that the key to fully exercising your brain is to engage all the senses — sight, sound, touch, taste, and smell — in non-routine ways.
+He believed that the key to fully exercising the brain is to engage all the senses — sight, sound, touch, taste, and smell — in different ways.

-He contends that any activity can be turned into a good brain exercise provided it is new, fun, and challenging.
+He contended that any activity can be turned into a good brain exercise provided it is new, fun, and challenging.

-He lists 83 brain exercises in his book.
+He listed 83 brain exercises in his book.

 Here are some of my favorites that you can do anywhere, anytime.